inventables/x-carve-instructions/step06/index.md

 <div class="note">
 <i class="fa fa-hand-o-right"></i>
  <span class="note-text">
- Note: You’ll want to adjust the length of belt that goes through the clip until it takes a little bit of force to get the longer screw to the edge of the hole.
+ <strong>Note:</strong> You’ll want to adjust the length of belt that goes through the clip until it takes a little bit of force to get the longer screw to the edge of the hole.
 Once you have the belt adjusted, you can use a zip tie or some electrical tape to keep the teeth of the doubled-over belt engaged.
 This will help keep the belt from slipping while you tighten the longer screw.
  </span>

 </div>